pnadolny/cloud-balance/README.md

 Cloud Balance
 =============

-An application to manage your cash and compute your cash flow.
-Uses the bucket budgeting method.
+An application to manage your cash transactions and compute your cash flow.
+The app uses the bucket budgeting method to group expenses to indicate where your money is going.
+If your looking for a simplistic app to manage a cash account with basic functionality, this may be the app for you.

 ## Products